 Not be outdone by the competition, Living DNA has also developed a few tools to enrich the use of their platform.
 These resources are intended to help you improve the relevance and meaning of your results, putting them to practical use for a deeper understanding of the findings you’re provided.

 Compared to other platforms, the Living DNA system has fewer tools in its line-up.
-Nonetheless, they can be helpful.
-Some of the most relevant include:
+Nonetheless, they are tremendously helpful.
+Some of the most relevant tools include:

 This default is put in place to make sure that your information remains protected, kept private and personal unless you choose to share it with others on the platform.